ToWatchList/TWL_Downloader/README.md

 2. Bandwidth & polling limits to prevent abuse (this shouldn't affect normal use)
 3. The full data API may require a small monthly or yearly fee as part of subscription to ToWatchList's 'Pro' features

-That said, I'm the the developer of ToWatchList and use these scipts every day.
+That said, I'm the the developer of ToWatchList and use these scripts every day.
 So I plan to keep them updated if anything changes that would break them.

 Please see the [ToWatchList API Page](http://towatchlist.com/api) for more API details and [contact me](http://towatchlist.com/pages/contact) with any questions.